ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/NeighbourSearch.md

 }
 ```

-After all particles have been placed in cells, the actual neighbours searching can occur.
+After all particles have been placed in cells, the actual neighbours searching occurs.
 We know that a particle's neighbours could only lie in the same cell or in a neighbouring cell.
 In the `SphSolver::neighbourParticlesSearch` function, for each cell, for each particle in the cell, we iterate over all other particles in the same cell, calculate the pair's distance, and if it is lower or equal to the radius of influence, we count the second particle as a neighbour of the first particle.
 In order to store each particle's neighbours, as well as their distance to the particle, we utilise a container of type `vector<vector<pair<int, double>>>`.
 In this container, the outer vector accounts for each particle and its size should be equal to the `numberOfParticles`.
 The inner vector is used to push back "neighbour-distance pairs".
-For each particle's neighbour, we store a pair of the neighbour's index (`int`) and the distance between the particle and its neighbour (`double`).
+Note that the memory reservation approach used for the cell vectors is also followed in this case, since the number of a particle's neighbours is not expected to change dramatically compared to the previous iteration.
+Then, for each particle's neighbour, we store a pair of the neighbour's index (`int`) and the distance between the particle and its neighbour (`double`).
 This container provides a way to store and access each particle's neighbours and their corresponding distances during our calculations.
 Finally, the whole process is repeated for each neighbouring cell of the current cell, so that we are sure that we have identified all neighbours for each particle.

 ```
 double SphSolver::calcViscousForce(Fluid &data,